dwallet-labs/2pc-mpc/README.md

   required to
   participate in signing, while abstracting away the internal structure of the decentralized party.
 - locality: centralized party is O(1): communication and computation complexities of the client remain independent of the network properties (e.g. size).
+Not fully implemented due to a restriction in bulletproofs, which are not actually aggregatable range proofs.
+Will be fixed in the future.

 The _MPC_ protocol, where the decentralized party emulates the second party in the _2PC_ protocol, is: